-CPR is covering each day of the King Soopers shooting trial.
+CPR is covering the King Soopers shooting trial.
 You can read our explainer of the case here.
 You can read previous coverage of the case here.

-For months, the shooter studied previous mass shootings and researched and purchased weapons and bomb-making materials, prosecutors said.
-And he was a proficient shot.
-Everyone he shot, he killed.
-No one was injured in the shooting.
+For months, he studied previous mass shootings while purchasing weapons and bomb-making materials, prosecutors said.
+And he turned himself into a proficient marksman.
+Everyone he targeted in the King Soopers was killed.
+He left no injured behind.

-Ahmad Alissa, 25, faces more than 100 felony charges and has been in custody since the shootings on March 22, 2021.
+Ahmad Alissa, 25, faces 55 felony charges and has been in custody since the shootings on March 22, 2021.

-In his opening case against the 25-year-old, Boulder District Attorney Michael Dougherty used the word “intent” or “intentional” 25 times in the first half of his presentation to the jury.
+In his opening statement in the case against the 25-year-old, Boulder District Attorney Michael Dougherty used the word “intent” or “intentional” 25 times in the first half of his presentation to the jury.

 That is because Alissa’s public defenders aren’t trying to convince anyone that he didn’t commit the crime.
 Rather, they are arguing he was clinically insane on the day he did it and shouldn’t be sent to prison.